mozilla/bigquery-etl/docs/reference/recommended_practices.md

     clients_daily
   )
 ```
-    - `metrics`: unique to reference metric definition, all metric definitions are aggregations (e.g. SUM, AVG, ...)
+    - `metrics`: unique reference(s) to metric definition, all [metric definitions](https://mozilla.github.io/metric-hub/metrics/firefox_desktop/) are aggregations (e.g. SUM, AVG, ...)
     - `platform`: platform to compute metrics for (e.g. `firefox_desktop`, `firefox_ios`, `fenix`, ...)
-    - `group_by`: fields used in the GROUP BY statement; this is a dictionary where the key represents the alias, the value is the field path; `GROUP BY` always includes the configured `client_id` and `submission_date` field
+    - `group_by`: fields used in the GROUP BY statement; this is a dictionary where the key represents the alias, the value is the field path; `GROUP BY` always includes the configured `client_id` and `submission_date` fields
     - `where`: SQL filter clause
     - `group_by_client_id`: Whether the field configured as `client_id` (defined as part of the data source specification in metric-hub) should be part of the `GROUP BY`. `True` by default
     - `group_by_submission_date`: Whether the field configured as `submission_date` (defined as part of the data source specification in metric-hub) should be part of the `GROUP BY`. `True` by default